Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

 From now on we assume that $P_c^n(0)\neq \alpha_c$, for all $n$.
-Therefore, critical puzzle pieces of all levels are well defined.
+Therefore, the critical puzzle piece of every level is uniquely determined.
 As it will be apparent in a moment, this condition is always the case for the parameters we are interested in.